mdzhang/amen-adhd-quiz/README.md

-# Amen Clinic ADHD Type Questionnaire
+# Amen Clinic ADD Type Questionnaire

-Drawn from the book [_Healing ADD: The Breakthrough Program That Allows You to See and Heal the 6 Types of ADD_](https://www.goodreads.com/book/show/19127555-healing-add), a small site to take the 70 question questionnaire and determine which of the 6 types of ADHD you may have.
+Drawn from the book [_Healing ADD: The Breakthrough Program That Allows You to See and Heal the 6 Types of ADD_](https://www.goodreads.com/book/show/19127555-healing-add), a small site to take the 70 question questionnaire and determine which of the 6 types of ADD you may have.

 The 6 types are:

 - Inattentive
-- Hyperactive
+- Hyperactive (Classic ADD aka ADHD)
 - Over-Focused
 - Temporal Lobe
 - Limbic